-Since $\Omega_{V/W(k)}\simeq V/\sd_{K/K_0}$, where $\sd_{K/K_0}$ is the different, we are done. \end{proof} \begin{remark} Versions of the above corollary appear in various degrees of generality in the proofs of the $p$-adic comparison theorems (c.f. \cite[Lemma 4.5]{KM}, \cite[Lemma 2.7]{Ln}).
+Since $\Omega_{V/W(k)}\simeq V/\sd_{K/K_0}$, where $\sd_{K/K_0}$ is the different, we get that $p^cH^0L_{V^{\times}/W(k)}=0$ for a constant $c$ independent of $n$.
+Since $L_{V^{\times}/W(k)}\simeq L_{V^{\times}/W(k)}\otimes^{L}_VV_n$, we are done. \end{proof} \begin{remark} Versions of the above corollary appear in various degrees of generality in the proofs of the $p$-adic comparison theorems (cf. \cite[Lemma 4.5]{KM}, \cite[Lemma 2.7]{Ln}).
 They are proved using computations in crystalline cohomology.
 We find the above argument based on Beilinson comparison Theorem \ref{beilinson} particularly conceptual and pleasing. \end{remark}